alisev/StitchSprites/README.md

 Used during object initiation.
 Loads all filenames from given directory dir into a list.
 Will sort them, if argument natural_sort is set to True.

 Parameters:
+* dir: string
+    - Path to folder of sprites.
+* sort_natural: bool
+    - Specifies if folder's contents need to be sorted.

+Returns: list
-*
+*   - List of filenames.

 ## __set_bg_color
 Used during object initiation.
 Picks background color from an image or uses the one passed by user.

+Parameters:
+* bg_color: {tuple, None}
+    - Background color used in sprites.
+If it is set as None, then program will find it on its own.

+Returns: tuple
+*   - Background color value.

 ## get_image_path
 Combines ImageBatch.root with given identifier to image path into a single filepath.

+Parameters:
+* identifier: {int, str}
+    - Some value representing a path from ImageBatch.paths.
+Can be either an index number or filename itself.

+Returns: str
+*   - Full path to file.

 ## show_image
 Shows image.

+Parameters:
+* image: Image
+    - A PIL image object.

 ## batch_process
 A function that accepts any other ImageBatch method as an argument and processes all images with it.